sous-chefs/grafana/README.md

 **NOTE**

-This cookbook does nothing to generate the basic auth user/password file, you will have to make sur this file is created and is valid.
+This cookbook does nothing to generate the basic auth user/password file, you will have to make sure this file is created and is valid.

 Usage
 -----